janderson4671/byu-cs460-f2022-1/lab-network-layer/README.md

    The method should do the following:

    - Parse out the destination IP address in the packet.
+   - Determine if this host is the final destination for the packet, based on the destination IP address.
+There are two ways in which this host might qualify as the final destination:
-   - If the destination IP address matches _any_ of the IP addresses on the host (i.e., not limited to the IP address on the incoming interface), or if the destination IP address is the broadcast IP address for that subnet, then call another method to handle the payload, depending on the protocol value in the IP header.
+     - The destination IP address matches _any_ of the IP addresses on the host (i.e., not limited to the IP address on the incoming interface).
+You can simply iterate through every interface and compare the destination with the IP address(es) of each interface.
+     - The destination IP address matches the _broadcast_ IP address of the subnet associated with the interface on which the packet arrived.
        The broadcast address for the subnet is simply the last IP address in the subnet, i.e., the IP address with all the "host" bits set.
-You will find the `ip_prefix_last_address()` function useful for this.
+Remember that you can derive the IP prefix associated with a given interface by using the IP address and prefix length found in the `int_to_info` attribute of the host.
+With the prefix in hand, you can use the `ip_prefix_last_address()` function that you created.
+   - If the packet is destined for this host, based on the tests in the previous bullet, then call another method to handle the payload, depending on the protocol value in the IP header:
      - For type TCP (`IPPROTO_TCP = 6`), call `handle_tcp()`, passing the full
        IP datagram, including header.
      - For type UDP (`IPPROTO_UDP = 17`), call `handle_udp()`, passing the full
        IP datagram, including header.
+     Note that if the protocol is something other than TCP or UDP, you can simply ignore it.
    - If the destination IP address does not match any IP address on the system, and it is not the IP broadcast, then call `not_my_packet()`, passing it the full IP datagram and the interface on which it arrived.